-In teaching and learning, I empower my students with skills, vocabulary, support, and critical context for their voice and opportunities for discovery.
-I like to facilitate embodied practices (ex corporeal perspectives on how a camera matches or doesn’t match our vision) or intentional disembodied practices (digital, non-binary, post-truth, Utopic futures).
+In teaching and learning, I empower students with skills, vocabulary, support, and critical context for their voice and opportunities for discovery.
+I like to facilitate embodied practices (ex. corporeal perspectives on how a camera matches or doesn’t match our vision) or intentional disembodied practices (digital, non-binary, post-truth, Utopic futures).
 In recent assignments, as a Faculty at SAIC – I emphasized how creating work that is factual/personal and/or fictional are all relevant and powerful modes of working.
-When students have a base knowledge of technical proficiency, I provide assignments which encourage experimentation, new discoveries, and their follow through of concepts.
+When students have a base knowledge of technical proficiency, I provide assignments that encourage experimentation, new discoveries, and their follow through of concepts.

 I demonstrate and show many examples of digital and tactile modes of making, communication, and output.
-I encourage my students to develop or redefine their own process, subject, and material recipes.
+I encourage students to develop or redefine their own process, subject, and material recipes.

 I remain mindful and open to the diversity and multitude of learning styles of the people in my classroom.
-My expectations are set high for my students, but I remind them it is because I believe in their ability to learn and thrive in my class.
+My expectations are set high for students, but I remind them it is because I believe in their ability to learn and thrive in my class.
 I provide extra work or prompts for reinvestigation for those students that sprint through material, and I make it a priority to circle back and check-in with students who fall behind or struggle with internal or external obstacles.
 If a student shows a pattern or sequence of struggles, I make opportunities to remind them of their potential options for a realistic pace or institutional policies for accommodation.
 For the students who desire frequent affirmation or a “right” answer, I remind them that my voice is exactly one voice, and that my particular role is in advising not qualifying their own discourse.

-I provide exercises in-class for peer collaboration and encourage new connections which may continue beyond the classroom.
+I provide exercises in-class for peer collaboration and encourage new connections that may continue beyond the classroom.
 I provide in class-critiques and peer constructive feedback, and welcome balance of vocal contributions to the in-class discussions.
 I discuss and foster their goal mapping, timelines and use of a digital and/or paper calendar.